pmm-sumo/sumo-data-tools/README.md

 # sumo-data-tools
-The repo contains a simple script which might be used for converting CSV into series of newline-separated JSON records when uploading data to [Sumo Logic](https://sumologic.com)
+The repo contains a simple script which converts CSV file into a series of newline-separated JSON records when uploading data to [Sumo Logic](https://sumologic.com)

-## Parameters

-There are several environment properties that control the execution of the script:

-* `URL` - the actual URL where the POST is being sent (when empty, no data is being actually sent).
-The address of the HTTP type source can be found in Manage Data/Collection.
-* `VERBOSE` - when set to True (or 1), the sent contents is being printed out on the console too
-* `MAX_RECORDS_IN_POST` - number of records to include in a single request

 ## Running